Guides

 Quick Answer

 Build around a central work spine.
 Put storage, crafting, and heavy-resource drop points close together.
 Keep farms close enough that food does not become a long errand.
 Place light and defenses where players actually move at night.
 Leave expansion room for artisan buildings, god-related structures, and citizen needs before filling empty ground with decoration.
+If the planner says to fix hauling, food, night safety, or co-op labels, do that before placing another distant building.

 Starter Settlement Layout